Requirements Analysis Techniques with Example

-As a Business Analyst, requirement analysis is the most important part of your Job.
-It will help you determining the actual needs of stakeholders.
-At the same time, enable you to communicate with the stakeholders in a language they understand (like charts, models, flow-charts,) instead of complex text.
+As a Business Analyst, requirement analysis is the most important part of your job.
+It helps you determine the actual needs of stakeholders.
+It also lets you communicate with stakeholders using charts, models, and flowcharts instead of complex text.

 A requirement analysis has a